jedevc/pympw/README.md

 ## Installation

-Setting up pympw is easy.
+Setting up pympw is pretty straightforward.

 	$ git clone https://github.com/jedevc/pympw.git
 	$ cd pympw
 	$ pip install .

+This installs the core `mpw` command.
+If you want to use `mpw dialog` then you should install the package with dialog support.

+	$ pip install .[dialog]

-This installs the `mpw` command.
-If you want a launcher as well, simply copy one of the .desktop files from `data/applications/' to a location that your desktop environment will read.
+To install a desktop launcher, simply copy one of the .desktop files from `data/applications/' to a location that your desktop environment will read.

 	$ cp data/applications/mpw.desktop ~/.local/share/applications/